healeycodes/andoma/README.md

 ## Lichess.org

-The UCI protocol slice that's implemented by this engine means you can play it via lichess.org by using [ShailChoksi/lichess-bot](https://github.com/ShailChoksi/lichess-bot) and a BOT account.
+The UCI protocol slice that's implemented by this engine means you can play it via lichess.org by using [ShailChoksi/lichess-bot](https://github.com/ShailChoksi/lichess-bot) (a bridge between Lichess API and chess engines) and a BOT account.

-ShailChoksi/lichess-bot is a bridge between Lichess API and chess engines.

 <br>